BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 1. Your car's VIN.
 Easily found in the monthly OnStar diagnostic emails.
 1. MQTT server information: hostname, username, password

+### Home Assistant configuration templates

+MQTT auto discovery is enabled.
+For further integrations and screenshots see Documentation page within the add-on.

+### Feature Updates of Note

 - **NEW! - Provide MQTT topic (MQTT_ONSTAR_POLLING_STATUS_TOPIC) for Onstar Data Polling Status to monitor success/failure when OnStar is polled for data**
   - MQTT_ONSTAR_POLLING_STATUS_TOPIC/lastpollsuccessful - "true" or "false" depending on status of last poll
   - MQTT_ONSTAR_POLLING_STATUS_TOPIC/state - Polling Status and Detailed Error Messages in JSON